Regional Transit Facts

 A robust transit system yields an impressive return on investment in travel time savings for people and goods.
 In addition, dedicated transit lines are major magnets for economic development.
-At least $6.8 billion in redevelopment and new construction have been tallied within a half-mile of the two existing METRO light rail lines and the two proposed extensions of those lines, not including any stadium construction.
+At least $8.2 billion in redevelopment and new construction have been tallied within a half-mile of the two existing METRO light rail lines and the two proposed extensions of those lines, not including any stadium construction.

 Region has many transit options

 The Metropolitan Council operates the largest transit system in the state—Metro Transit.
-The agency provided 82.6 million bus* and rail rides in 2016.
+The agency provided 77.1 million bus and rail rides in 2019.
 Its service area includes Minneapolis, Saint Paul, and dozens of suburban communities.

-In addition to scores of bus routes, Metro Transit operates three interconnected rail lines.
-The METRO Blue Line carries passengers between downtown Minneapolis, Minneapolis-Saint Paul International Airport and the Mall of America.
-The METRO Green Line runs from the Union Depot in downtown Saint Paul to the Capitol, Midway business district, University of Minnesota and downtown Minneapolis.
+Metro Transit also operates three interconnected rail lines.
+The METRO Blue Line light rail carries passengers between downtown Minneapolis, Minneapolis-Saint Paul International Airport and the Mall of America.
+The METRO Green Line light rail runs from the Union Depot in downtown Saint Paul to the Capitol, Midway business district, University of Minnesota and downtown Minneapolis.
 Northstar Commuter Rail is a 40-mile line carrying passengers from Big Lake in Sherburne County to downtown Minneapolis.
-Combined, all three rail services provided 23.7 million rides in 2016.
+Combined, all three rail services provided more than 26 million rides in 2019.

 Transit Link is a region-wide dial-a-ride program that serves people outside areas served by fixed-route transit.
-Ridership totaled 302,667 in 2016.
+Ridership totaled 236,082 in 2019.
 Transit Link ensures equitable, consistent service throughout the region, coordinated with fixed-route transit.

 is the Council-sponsored vanpool program.
-It carried 166,700 rides in 2016.
+It provided almost 106,600 rides in 2019.

-Expanding the transitway network
+Expanding the transit network